How to Convert Any OpenAPI Spec to an MCP Server: The Complete Guide to Connecting REST APIs to AI Agents

 The Problem with Full Conversion of Large APIs

-Consider the Salesforce REST API.
+Consider a large enterprise CRM REST API.
 It has hundreds of endpoints covering objects, metadata, bulk operations, tooling, and admin functions.
 If you convert all of them to MCP tools, your AI agent receives a tool list of 300+ functions.
 LLMs struggle with tool selection at this scale — they hallucinate tool names, confuse parameter schemas, and make worse decisions because there’s too much choice.

 The Solution: Curated Tool Sets